Is Medellín Safe for Tourists in 2026?

 Here’s where we get honest.
 There are real risks in Medellín.
 Pretending otherwise doesn’t help you.
 But the risks are specific, identifiable, and almost entirely avoidable.

-Don’t panic-read that and assume Medellín is a war zone.
-Walk around El Poblado, Laureles, or Envigado and you’ll see locals on their phones everywhere, with laptops on café tables, wearing watches and jewelry.
-Nobody here is scurrying around hiding their belongings.
-The same common-sense rules apply as they would in any major city — New York, Barcelona, Mexico City.
+Don’t read that and picture a war zone.
+Walk around El Poblado, Laureles, or Envigado and you’ll see locals on their phones everywhere, laptops open on café tables, people wearing watches and jewelry.
+Nobody is scurrying around hiding their belongings.
+The same rules apply here as anywhere else — New York, Barcelona, Mexico City.

-The practical version: be aware of your surroundings, don’t stand on the curb visibly checking Google Maps, step into a café or shop if you need to do anything involved on your phone, and keep it in your front pocket when you’re walking.
-That single habit handles almost all the realistic risk.
+Stay aware of your surroundings.
+Don’t stand at the curb staring at your screen.
+Step into a café if you need to look something up.
+Keep your phone in your front pocket when you’re walking.
+That one habit eliminates most of the risk.

-The real danger isn’t being a tourist with a phone — it’s being distracted near traffic.
-That’s true for locals and foreigners alike.
+The real danger isn’t being a tourist with a phone.
+It’s being distracted near traffic.
+Locals know this too.

 Scopolamine (Devil’s Breath): The Real Danger in Medellín